 While working on his debut solo album, my husband Simone embarked on an emotional journey.
-He retraced his grandfather’s steps going back to Berlin, where he was imprisoned for four years during World War II.
+He retraced his grandfather’s steps in Berlin, where he was imprisoned for four years during World War II.

-Helping with the videos was a challenge.
-Video production at a professional level is something I’ve never done, and I wanted to keep up with the great storytelling Simone expressed in his songs.
+Working on the videos was a challenge.
+Video production at a professional level is something I’ve never done, and I wanted to keep up with the great storytelling Simone expressed in the songs.

-At the end, we can hear that Berlin has fallen.
-A few days before, the grandfather managed to escape the camp together with a Soviet inmate.
+At the end of the song, we can hear that Berlin has fallen.
+A few days earlier, the grandfather managed to escape the camp together with a Soviet inmate.
 His quest to go back home in Italy had just started.

-Except for the cover and the image on the CD, all other photos are mine.
+Except for the cover and the image on the CD, all the photos are mine.